Haigh Hall was built in the mid-19th century and was once the home of the Earl of Crawford and Balcarres. It was sold to Wigan Council in 1947.

 One of the nicest features of the park is the Haigh Hall Miniature Railway.
 The 15 inch gauge railway is one of the best in North West England.
 The train travels along a route over one mile long, through woodland and gardens, and boasts covered carriages with pretty comfortable seats.
-It is open weekends and school holidays.

-Haigh Hall and Haigh Country Park
+Haigh Hall and Haigh Woodland Park

 Address and postcode